Esri/arcade-expressions/dashboard_data/GroupBySQLExpressionAverage(SerialChart).md

-This expression shows how you can leverage SQL expressions in the Arcade GroupBy() function to calculate a metric as a virtual field.
+# Calculate a statistic on a virtual field.

+This expression shows how you can leverage the Arcade GroupBy() function to calculate a statisitic on a virtual field.
 In this example, we are calculating Average Travel Time by Division for a Fire Agency.

-Travel time is calculated using the formula ```(Response Time) - (Dispatch Time) - (Turnout Time)```
+Travel time is calculated using the formula ```(Response Time) - (Dispatch Time) - (Turnout Time)``` Response time, dispatch time and turnout time are separate fields in the feature layer.

 ```
 var fs = FeatureSetByPortalItem(Portal('https://arcgis.com'),'07945c22c9bc497f9489f97e6203de3c',0,['ResponseTimeSecs', 'DispatchTimeSecs','TurnoutTimeSecs', 'Division'], false)